wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 tags: [query language]
 sidebar: doc_sidebar
 permalink: missing_data_troubleshooting.html
-summary: Learn why you see NO DATA in your charts even though you expect to see data.
+summary: Learn how to troubleshoot when you expect to see data but they don't appear in charts
 ---

 Sometimes users expect to see certain data in Tanzu Observability by Wavefront but, for some reason, it doesn't show up!
-This can be a frustrating and confusing experience, especially when you require the data quickly.
+This can be a frustrating and confusing experience, especially when you urgently need the data.
 Wavefront does not delete data, and retains raw data for 18 months.
 What could be the problem?

 This doc page, based on the extensive experience of our customer success team, helps you investigate, understand, and remedy possible causes.